vyapp/vy/BOOK.md

 vyapp.plugins.ENV
 ~~~

-When code is executed through the key commands below then it is executed in the dictionary shown above.
+When code is executed through the key commands below then it is executed in the dictionary shown above:

     <Control-e>

-or
+or:

     <Key-semicolon>